Finding my own recipe for a happy life has dominated my thoughts and actions for most of my adult life.

-It seemed that mom had everything a person needs to create a recipe for a happy life:
+It seemed that she had everything a person needs to create a recipe for a happy life:

-Yet, while I remember the fun 'American Pie' times, I also noticed a lot of personal upset and down times for mom.
-She was never diagnosed with anything but there were many days when she was not happy, down and unavailable.
+While I remember the fun 'American Pie' times, I also noticed that she had many personal upset and down times.
+She was never diagnosed with anything, but there were many days when she was not happy, seemed depressed and unavailable to us.

-Often times she had a hard time getting up the morning.
-She seemed to lack energy, direction and sustained enthusiasm for her life.
-I think she wanted to be happy, wanted to find her recipe for a happy life, and yet struggled to figure out how to set herself up so she could be and have that.
+She had a hard time getting up the morning and seemed to lack energy, direction and sustained enthusiasm for her life.
+I think she wanted to be happy.
+But she couldn't seem to figure out how to set herself up so she could be and have that.

 Wake Up Eager (WUE) Meter Average:1/2 to ¾ Tank.
 My College Years:

-College was okay – I struggled with money and felt the lack of family attention and communication.
+College was okay – I struggled with lack of money and family attention and communication.
 I had good grades, lots of fun and met a lot of great people.

 I spent two years at Francis Marion College in Florence, S.C.
-I loved the roommate experiences – more opportunity to see how others lived and to figure out what works and doesn’t work.
+I loved my roommate experiences – as it gave me provided more insight into how others live and revealed new insights into to different ways of living.

 I also discovered that I was a great at multitasking – no one could match my ability to work a part-time job, make good grades and attend every ‘happening’ party on campus!
-Certainly a recipe for a happy college life!
+Certainly a recipe for this gal's happy college life!